What makes a really good overnight mooring stop? Here are some ideas, although a couple are mutually exclusive

 Limehouse basin - safe, spectacular city landscape with lots to look at, interesting walks around dockland, The Grapes pub, handy small shops

-Just outside Thames lock at the entry to the Wey navigation - like a private garden, safe and quiet, immaculately kept, but nothing much to see.
+Just outside Thames lock at the entry to the Wey navigation - like a private garden,

 The bottom of Hanwell flight by the Fox is good but fails the dog poo test